espressif/esp-hosted/docs/Getting_started.md

 ex. python softap_config.py 'xyz' 'xyz123456' 1 3 --max_conn=4 --ssid_hidden=0 --bw=1
 ```
 ---
 Note: User can see ethap0 interface is up, using _ifconfig_.
-To start data connection, user needs to setup a DHCP server on rpi or set static IP address for AP interface i.e. ethap0
+To start data connection, user needs to setup a DHCP server on Raspberry-Pi or set static IP address for AP interface i.e. ethap0

 ---
 4. `softap_stop.py` is a python script to stop ESP32 softap.
 This script will change wifi mode to `null` if only softAP is running or to `station` mode if softAP and station both are on.
 Now ethap0 interface is down.